Tuckahoe (plantation): Clothing

 Tuckahoe had a weaving room, which meant that it was possible that workers on the plantation created fabric for clothing.
 It is also possible that they grew flax and spun threads to weave the fabric.
 Garments would have been sewn by designated enslaved people from their woven linen or people may have constructed their own clothing.
 Some planters, like Thomas Jefferson, provided fabric so that people would sew their own clothing.

 Residents

-A woman named Harriet, was among the last known African American born on Tuckahoe.
-She had "clear recollection" of growing up on the plantation, which she recounted in 1915.
+A woman named Harriet was among the last known African Americans born on Tuckahoe.
+She had a "clear recollection" of growing up on the plantation, which she recounted in 1915.
 Her husband, Wesley, was a ditcher.

 Levi Ellis was known to his family as a freed man from the Tuckahoe plantation.
 He purchased 49 acres in Goochland County, Virginia that he farmed with his wife Martha Jane Ellis.
 He was a founder of what was later called Ellisville, bordered by the Ellisville Bridge.
 He was also a founder, deacon, and Sunday School superintendent of the St. James Baptist Church.
 It was among the first black churches in the county and operated a school.